esin87/cheerup/README.md

 ## Features

-List out features here.
+Currently at the Silver level: project includes all the features of my Bronze/MVP plan as well as user registration so that authenticated users can create, edit and delete cheerups.

 ## Planning

 #### User Stories

 The user stories for this application can be found [here](https://github.com/esin87/cheerup/blob/master/planning/user_stories.md).
-In short, the default user wants to see "cheerups" -- short, positive, and inspiring quotes that cheer up the reader.
+In short, the user wants to see "cheerups" -- short, positive, and inspiring quotes that cheer up the reader.

 #### Project Management

 I used [Trello](https://trello.com) to break the project into tasks and create to-do lists for each task.
 This not only allowed me to break larger tasks down into bite-size chunks, but seeing the overall progress as I moved more items into the "done" category was highly motivating.

 I also planned Bronze (Minimum Viable Product), Silver, and Gold versions of the app:

 - **Bronze (Minimum Viable Product):** Meets minimum project requirements.
 Built using Express, Handlebars, and Mongoose.
 Has one non-user model (cheerups).
 Has full CRUD functionality on cheerup model by any user.
 Repositoried in GitHub, deployed via Heroku, with validated HTML and CSS.
-- **Silver:** Add user model to database so that registered users are the only ones who can create, update, and delete cheerups.
+- **Silver:** Add user model to database with Passport authentication, so that registered users are the only ones who can create, update, and delete cheerups.
-- **Gold:** Build out user model further so that a registered user can like cheerups and save them to a collection.
+- **Gold:** Build out user model further so that a registered user can like cheerups and save them to a liked collection, and also save their own created cheerups to their personal collection.

 #### Wireframing